odinuv/web/en/apv/walkthrough/backend/index.md

 {% endhighlight %}

 ### Selecting Data
-To select data from database, use the `query` method of the `PDO` connection object.
+To select data from the database, use the `query` method of the `PDO` connection object.
 Supply a SQL [`SELECT`](/en/apv/walkthrough/database/#select) query as a string to the function.
 The function will return a [`PDOStatement` object](http://php.net/manual/en/class.pdostatement.php).
 The `PDOStatement` represents an SQL query and